Ultraviolet photon production rates of the first stars: Impact on the He II $\lambda$ 1640 \AA{} emission line from primordial star clusters and the 21-cm signal from cosmic dawn: Impact on the the HeII 1640 emission line from Population III star clusters

 \section{Impact on the the HeII$\lambda$1640 emission line from Population III star clusters}

 The very high He$^{+}$-ionizing photon production rates of Pop III rotating \citet{Yoon12} stars are interesting in the context of HeII emission lines from high-redshift galaxies.
 In particular, the HeII$\lambda$1640 emission line has been proposed as a potential Pop III signature, as it can become very strong (with rest-frame equivalent widths up to $\mathrm{EW}_{1640}\sim 100$ {\AA}) in the presence of $T_\mathrm{eff} \sim 10^5$ K stars \citep[e.g.][]{Tumlinson00,Schaerer02,Raiter10,Nakajima22}.
-For non-rotating stars, effective temperatures required to produce $\mathrm{EW}_{1640}\gtrsim 30$ {\AA} are not reached until $\sim 100\ \mathrm{M}_\odot$, which means that a very strong HeII$\lambda$1640 line from an integrated stellar population (Pop III star cluster or Pop III-dominated galaxy) could serve as an indicator of a top-heavy Pop III stellar initial mass function.
-Recently, a system with $\mathrm{EW}_{1640}\gtrsim 30$ {\AA} and no detectable metal lines, located in the halo of the galaxy GNz-11 at $z\approx 10.6$, was found by \citet{Maiolino24} who interpreted this as evidence of a Pop III IMF extending at least up to 500 M$_{\odot}$.
+For non-rotating stars, effective temperatures required to produce $\mathrm{EW}_{1640}\gtrsim 30$ {\AA} are not reached until $\sim 100\ \mathrm{M}_\odot$, which means that a very strong HeII$\lambda$1640 line from an integrated stellar population (Pop III star cluster or Pop III-dominated galaxy) could serve as an indicator of a top-heavy Pop III stellar initial mass function (IMF).
+Recently, a system with $\mathrm{EW}_{1640}\gtrsim 30$ {\AA} and no detectable metal lines, located in the halo of the galaxy GNz-11 at $z\approx 10.6$, was found by \citet{Maiolino24} who interpreted this as evidence of a Pop III IMF extending at least up to 500 M$_{\odot}$ and a total mass of $\sim 2\times 10^5\ M_\odot$ in Pop III stars.

 In Fig. \ref{fig:QHeII_vs_t}, we explore the temporal evolution of the He$^{+}$-ionizing rates of our \citet{Yoon12} models, with and without rotation.
 Since rotation in these models shifts the early main sequence to lower $T_\mathrm{eff}$ and slightly lower bolometric luminosities, rotation leads to lower He$^+$ rates during early evolution (although this phase is very brief in the case of the 500 M$_{\odot}$ model).
 However, since the rotating stars eventually evolve to become hotter and more luminous than their non-rotating counterparts for $M>10 \ \mathrm{M}_\odot$, the He$^+$-ionizing photon rates of these rotating stars grow by several orders of magnitude at high ages.
 This effect, coupled to the extended lifetimes of these stars (due to rotational mixing renewing the fuel in the core), explains the boosted time-integrated $Q_{He^+}$ rates for rotating \citet{Yoon12} models shown in Fig. \ref{fig:Q_lifetime_total}.